Boniek García: Personal life

 He was given the middle name Boniek in honour of Zbigniew Boniek, the famous Polish international footballer.
 García's father was a professional footballer for Olimpia.
 He chose to have the name "Boniek" written across the back of his shirt while playing for Houston.
 He and his wife Ivania Reyes have a daughter and twin sons.

 Every offseason, García returns home to do charitable work in Honduras.
 First inspired by former Honduran international Víctor Bernárdez, he collected toys for children dealing with cancer.
 He has also donated school supplies and clothes to underprivileged children in Honduras, as well as doing charitable work in the Houston area throughout the year.
-Following Hurricane Eta hitting Honduras in 2020, he and fellow Honduran international footballers worked to raise money for those effected by the storm.
+Following Hurricane Eta hitting Honduras in 2020, he and fellow Honduran international footballers worked to raise money for those affected by the storm.

 García holds a U.S. green card which qualifies him as a domestic player for MLS team purposes.

+Coaching career

+Was the head coach for Lutheran South Academy's Junior Varsity team for the 2023 season.